 Over the years, I have painted pretty much every room in our house, some more than twice.
 Through those paint projects I have made my share of mistakes.
-Those mistakes have taught me a few tricks I would like to share with you to help you make your next paint project a success you can be proud of for years to come.
+Those mistakes have taught me a few tricks I would like to share with you to help make your next paint project a success you can be proud of for years to come.

 To spare you a super long winded post, I decided to break this up into three parts.
 So welcome to part one!
-I will add the link to parts 2 & 3 as soon as they are posted.

-The main goal of this series is to show you my process to make your next paint project as easy and painless as possible.
+The main goal of this series is to show you the process to make your next paint project as easy and painless as possible.
 I am not a professional.
 All of what I am writing here comes from personal experience over 30+ years of painting interior rooms.
 The end result I am always aiming for is a room that looks like it’s brand new.
 Follow these steps and you, too can be a good painter!